Emergency Medical Services

 - Active training and participation in tactical medicine environments

-Another principal area of education for the Division is the EMS Fellowship Program: a one-year program that prepares physicians, post-residency, to be EMS medical directors and to challenge the American Board of Emergency Medicine to become a board-certified EMS physician.
-Under the direction of Kathy Rinnert, M.D.,, this fellowship program is certified by the Accreditation Council for Graduate Medical Education.
-Graduates from this historic fellowship have become leaders across the spectrum of the field from the local to international levels.
+The Emergency Medical Services Fellowship Program prepares residency-trained physicians to be EMS medical directors and board-certified EMS physicians.
+Our fellowship program is certified by the Accreditation Council for Graduate Medical Education.
+Graduates from this historic fellowship have become leaders across the spectrum from local to international levels.